 3 Foolproof Ways To Clean An Oil Painting At Home

-A soft brush, hand gloves, cotton swabs, lights, magnifying glass, easel (optional).
+- Collect your tools: a soft brush, hand gloves, cotton swabs, lights, a magnifying glass, and an easel (optional).

-- If the painting is framed, you have to carefully take the painting out from the frame.
+- If the painting is framed, you must carefully remove it from the frame.

-- Choose a flat and stable surface where you can keep the painting.
+- Choose a flat and stable surface to keep the painting on.

-- Use ample lighting or use a natural source of light.
+- Use plenty of lighting or a natural light source.

 1. Dry Brushing

 Dry brushing is the most commonly used method for cleaning paintings at home.